EZePiZy/RISC-V-CPU/RTL/CONTROL_UNIT/README.md

 ### Implemented instructions
 #### `addi`

+Add immediate.
+Add the value of an immediate to the value of a register and store the result in another register.

 Control Signal | Expected | Notes                |
  :-----------: | :------: | :------------------- |
 `RegWrite`     | `1`      | None                 |